twosigma/Cook/executor/README.md

 For Users
 -----

 The cook executor supports a number of (completely optional) features beyond the standard Mesos command executor.
 It allows users to specify additional commands that run either before or after a job's primary command.
 This enables the use of existing utilities, and promotes sharing and reuse.
-It also provides an HTTP API that allows commands to expose progress updates and custom failure messages, as well as update environment variables.
+It also provides an HTTP API that allows commands to expose progress updates and custom failure messages.

 ### Scheduler HTTP API